Dr. Baden: Cathy Krauseneck died before 6 a.m.

 Baden says Brighton Police reached out to him in 2018, inquiring if he could assist on the case.
 At the time, the medical examiner from the ’80s was no longer alive.

-All of this, occurring after the case was essentially reopened in 2015, a few years before James Krauseneck’s arrest.
+All of this, occurred after the case was essentially reopened in 2015, a few years before James Krauseneck’s arrest.

 On Wednesday, Baden testified that he studied many documents from the case; including police reports, autopsy reports, photographs and other evidence.